Topics and Descriptions

 1.4 Optical Metrology and Laser Instrumentation

-1.5 Adaptive Optics and Wavefront Shaping for Biomedicine
+1.5 Adaptive Optics and Wavefront Shaping

 Broad coverage from theory to hardware and applications.
-Subtopics include digitally programmable optics, spatial light modulators, adaptive lenses, aberration theory, wavefront sensing, compressive sensing, application of adaptive optical systems, propagation in random media, cloaking, ophthalmology, adaptive optics for ground-based telescopes, digital optical phase conjugation, and unconventional optical imaging
+Subtopics include digitally programmable optics, spatial light modulators, adaptive lenses, aberration theory, wavefront sensing, compressive sensing, application of adaptive optical systems, propagation in random media, cloaking, ophthalmology, adaptive optics for ground-based telescopes, digital optical phase conjugation, and unconventional optical imaging.

 1.7 Artificial Intelligence and Deep Neural Networks

-Classical optical systems for artificial intelligence.
+Optical systems for artificial intelligence.
 Subtopics include physics-informed neural networks, convolutional processing systems, photonic integrated circuits, optical memories, optical processors and computers, multiplane light conversion, optical diffractive neural networks, AI-based space division multiplexing, AI-based sensors for Internet of Things (IoT), and quantum machine learning.

 1.8 Fabrication and Instrumentation for Nanophotonics

 3D control of metallic and/or dielectric structures in the nanoscale.
 Subjects include but are not limited to photonic crystals, plasmonics, metamaterials, transformation optics, metamaterials, metasurfaces, flat thin optics, nanoimaging, nanosensing superlenses, photonic topological insulators and 3D photonic integrated optics.
-Techniques of interest include optical nanolithography, maskless lithography, metasurfaces, nanoimprint technology, self-assembly nanopatterning, organic electronic device patterning.
+Techniques of interest include optical nanolithography, maskless lithography, metasurfaces, nanoimprint technology, self-assembly nanopatterning and organic electronic device patterning.

 FiO 2: Optical Interactions